Myself-Bloons/MultiCash-BTD6/README.md

 Press **F10** to set the Global Cash Multiplier (or the Hotkey you decided).

-All credits go to GMFelifex as this is just a revival of his mod from 3 years ago.
+All credits go to @GMFelixfex as this is just a revival of his mod from 3 years ago.

 [![Requires BTD6 Mod Helper](https://raw.githubusercontent.com/gurrenm3/BTD-Mod-Helper/master/banner.png)](https://github.com/gurrenm3/BTD-Mod-Helper#readme)